 Building Power.
 Seeking Justice.

 We were there when Kamala Harris ran for CA Attorney General, before Ben Jealous became president of the NAACP, and when George Gascon ran his first race for San Francisco DA.
 Take a look at the breadth of our work in this video.
 We have supported voter engagement efforts in over 12 states and in this last cycle we were active in AZ, CA, FL, GA, MI, PA, and WI.
-We were a part of the first efforts to support President Obama’s 2007/8 primary and general wins.
+We were a part of the first efforts to support President Obama’s 2007-08 primary and general wins.
 We were there in Alabama when the “Hidden Figures” of Alabama (strong African American women leaders heading up voting engagement work there) helped win Doug Jones’ election.
 We know you have felt the impact of our work and now we hope you will take a moment to get to know us and help support our work.
-Click on the icons to learn more.
+Click the icons below to learn more.

 REPRESENTATION MATTERS.
 PowerPAC is dedicated to supporting progressive candidates of color, either directly or through independent expenditure efforts working to increase turnout of voters of color.

 INCREASE VOTERS OF COLOR.
 PowerPAC focuses on increasing voter of color participation through building and enhancing the capacity for local community organizations to do electoral work.

 BUILDING POLITICAL POWER.
 PowerPAC works on a number of social justice issues with local community organizations and leaders to educate, engage, and amplify voices for greater political impact.

 2020 STATE DEBRIEFS.
 The results of the 2020 Election was the culmination of years of power building in key strategic states across the nation.
 Watch our debriefs to learn about our impact in the 2020 election cycle.